 The American College of Surgeons and The Society of Thoracic Surgeons offer an annual scholarship to subsidize attendance and participation in the Executive Leadership Program in Health Policy and Management at Brandeis University.
 The 2019 program will take place June 2-8, 2019.
 The award is in the amount of $8,000, to be used toward the cost of tuition, travel, housing, and subsistence during the period of the course.
-The application deadline has been extended to February 22, 2018.
-All applicants will be notified of the outcome of the selection process by early April 2018.

 General policies covering the granting of the scholarship are: